It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 I had not anticipated this.
 Nevertheless I maintained my cool demeanor.
 It helped to focus my attention on the final sip of tea at the bottom of my cup.

 “What is the fate of one wandering vandal to the future wife of a vice-governor?”
 I said.
-I thought to give myself the second most impressive rank I could imagine.
+It was the second most impressive rank I could imagine.
 Going with a full governorship was, I felt, being greedy even in the hypothetical.

 Lin took a deep pull from her pipe.
 She held the smoke for a long while.
 So long it made my own lungs ache for air.
 At last blue smoke spilled from her mouth.